ras-al/Chemical-Visualizer/README.md

 ## Features Implemented

+* **Basic Authentication**: Secure login is required on both Web and Desktop apps to access features.
 * **CSV Upload**: Both Web and Desktop UIs can upload a CSV file to the backend.
 * **Data Summary**: The backend analyzes the CSV and provides total count, averages (flowrate, pressure, temperature), and equipment type distribution.
 * **Visualization**: